lucasl0st/ipv4-for-ipv6_only-http-proxy/README.md

 - `HTTP_PORT`: The HTTP port the proxy should listen on.
 Default: `80`.
 - `HTTPS_PORT`: The HTTPS port the proxy should listen on.
 Default: `443`.
+- `CERT_DIR`: The directory containing the SSL/TLS certificate files.
+The `cert-file` and `key-file` need to be stored together in subdirectories.
+Default: `/etc/letsencrypt/live/`.
-- `CERT_FILE`: The wildcard SSL/TLS certificate file for dynamic hostname-based routing.
-Default: `cert.pem`.
+- `CERT_FILE_NAME`: The wildcard SSL/TLS certificate file for dynamic hostname-based routing.
+Default: `fullchain.pem`.
-- `KEY_FILE`: The private key file corresponding to the wildcard certificate.
-Default: `key.pem`.
+- `KEY_FILE_NAME`: The private key file corresponding to the wildcard certificate.
+Default: `privkey.pem`.
 - `ALLOWED_HOSTS` Regex pattern for allowed hosts.
 Default: `.*`.
 - `CACHE_DNS` Cache DNS lookups.
 Default: `true`.
 - `DNS_CACHE_TTL` DNS cache TTL.
 Default: `60` (in seconds).